omnipy.shared.enums.display

 is_python_syntax(syntax: str) -> TypeIs[PythonSyntaxLanguage.Literals]

-Checks if the given syntax is a Python variant.
+Check whether the given syntax is a Python variant.

 is_supported_syntax_language